frabbit/scuts/README.md

 scuts
 =====

-The library scuts is an attempt to integrate haskell/scalaz-like type classes and higher order types in Haxe.
-It consists of multiple modules, the most important ones are scuts.core (core types and functions on them) and scuts.ht (type classes and higher order types).
-This library is in an alpha state and changes are likely.
-The following section explains how scuts.ht works and how it can be used.
+The library scuts (alpha state and changes are likely) is an attempt to integrate haskell/scalaz-like type classes and higher order types in Haxe.
+It consists of multiple modules:

+* scuts.core : core types and functions for working with them
+* scuts.ht : type classes, type class instances, higher order types and implicit resolution algorithms
+* scuts.ds : a few functional data structures
+* scuts.reactive : classes and functions for functional reactive programming
+* scuts.mcore : helper functions for working with macros
+* scuts.macros : useful macros (most of them not working at the moment :()

+The most important modules are scuts.core and scuts.ht and the following section explains how scuts.ht works and how it can be used.

 scuts.ht
 ========

 Higher Order Types
 ------------------

-Haxe lacks type constructor polymorphism which is essential to implement Monads, Functors etc. Because of this limitation scuts simulates this missing feature with 2 special types [Of](https://github.com/frabbit/scuts/blob/master/scutsHt/src/scuts/ht/core/Of.hx) and [In](https://github.com/frabbit/scuts/blob/master/scutsHt/src/scuts/ht/core/In.hx).
+Type constructor polymorphism is essential to implement type classes like Monads, Functors etc. Haxe at its core is missing this functionality.
+Because of this, scuts simulates this feature with 2 special types: [Of](https://github.com/frabbit/scuts/blob/master/scutsHt/src/scuts/ht/core/Of.hx) and [In](https://github.com/frabbit/scuts/blob/master/scutsHt/src/scuts/ht/core/In.hx).

 Some Examples: